Solemensis/Chad-Rpg/README.md

 <img src="https://wjfywtvnvjbposklgxzj.supabase.co/storage/v1/object/public/readme/cyberpunk.jpg" alt="UI of the Game" width="600">

-- An example storytelling scene from Cyberpunk world.
+- An example storytelling scene from upcoming Cyberpunk world.
 - Note that Cyberpunk world is not currently playable, yet it'll be on the way for sure.

 ## Final Thoughts